-PurposeThe eMerge Americas Foundation and John S. and James L. Knight Foundation have partnered to establish a fellowship program that invests in the professional development of top-performing local university engineering students and introduces them to opportunities at top-tier South Florida-based ventures.
+PurposeThe Technology Foundation of the Americas (TFA) and John S. and James L. Knight Foundation have partnered to establish a fellowship program that invests in the professional development of top-performing local university engineering students and introduces them to opportunities at top-tier South Florida-based ventures.

 OverviewThe eMerge Americas Fellowship program will select ten (10) sophomore, junior, and senior level engineering students from South Florida universities and colleges, including the University of Miami, Florida International University, Miami Dade College, Broward College, and Florida Atlantic University.
 These students will be chosen to participate in a year-long program that will expose them to key stakeholders in the South Florida ecosystem, as well as mentorship and other professional development opportunities and experiences.
 Deans of engineering and professors from each college/university will recommend students with maximum potential and distinct leadership qualities.